-It is the second highest volcano in Indonesia, after Mount Kerinci in Sumatra.
-The Segara Anak Lake situated at one of the Mount Rinjani’s ancient craters.
-Is famous for its ocean blue water that contributed to its name- Child of The Sea.
-Mount Rinjani constant volcanic activity also forms several hot springs around the lake.
+It is the second-highest volcano in Indonesia, after Mount Kerinci in Sumatra.
+The Segara Anak Lake situated at one of Mount Rinjani’s ancient craters.
+It is famous for its ocean blue water that contributed to its name- Child of The Sea.
+Mount Rinjani’s constant volcanic activity also forms several hot springs around the lake.

 These natural pools are popular not only among trekkers.
 But also among locals, since they believe in the hot springs’ healing properties.
 As for flora and fauna, Mount Rinjani hosts unique biodiversity since it’s located in a transitional Wallacea region.

 Australasian bird species such as cockatoos and green hanging parrots are a common sight.
 They live side by side with animals whose origin is the east of the Wallacea line, such as monkeys and porcupines.
 The park also has a unique species.
 In 2013, Rinjani scops owl is recognized as an endemic species which only can be found in Lombok Island.